 Objects that are close to either corner of the bumper or under the bumper, might not be seen on the screen due to the limited coverage of the camera system.

 Use caution when the rear cargo door is ajar.
 If the rear cargo door is ajar, the camera will be out of position and the video image may be incorrect.
 All guidelines disappear when the rear cargo door is ajar.
-Some vehicles may not come equipped with guidelines.
+Failure to follow this instruction could result in personal injury.

 Use caution when turning camera features on or off when the transmission is not in park (P).
 Make sure your vehicle is not moving.

 The rear view camera system provides a video image of the area behind your vehicle.

 During operation, lines appear in the display which represent your vehicle’s path and proximity to objects behind your vehicle.

 The camera is on the rear cargo door.

 Using the Rear View Camera System

 The rear view camera system displays what is behind your vehicle when you place the transmission in reverse (R).